JuanSeBestia/react-native-wifi-reborn/README.md

 * `locationPermissionMissing`: Starting android 6, location permission needs to be granted for wifi

 ### `forceWifiUsage(useWifi: boolean): Promise`
+Deprecated; see forceWifiUsageWithOptions.

+### `forceWifiUsageWithOptions(useWifi: boolean, options<Record<string, unknown>)

 Use this to execute api calls to a wifi network that does not have internet access.
 Useful for commissioning IoT devices.
 This will route all app network requests to the network (instead of the mobile connection).
 It is important to disable it again after using as even when the app disconnects from the wifi network it will keep on routing everything to wifi.

+#### options
+* `noInternet: Boolean`: Indicate the wifi network does not have internet connectivity.

 ## Conventions